Kays-R/Coffee-Shop-Daily-Revenue/README.md

 4. Number of Employees
 * Number of employees working on any given day.
 (Can influence service speed, customer satisfaction and sales)
 * Range: 2-14
+5. Marketing spend per day
+* Amount of money spent on marketing campaigins or promotions on any given day.
+* Range: 10.1-500